 The following paragraphs present background information relating to the major provisions of H.R.
-4341, mostly for postal finances affected by the bill.
+22, mostly for postal finances affected by the bill.

 Budgetary Treatment of USPS.
 Although the Postal Service is a federal agency, its financial operations are classified as off-budget.
 Despite this treatment, federal budget documents present the net income (gross income minus expenses) of the agency in the unified budgetary totals for the federal government.
 The Postal Service is required by law to set postage rates to cover its full costs, although from year to year its net income may be positive or negative.
-In fiscal year 2003, the Postal Service generated \$69.5 billion in collections, mostly from postage and user fees, and had \$64.2 billion in expenses, for a net cash surplus of \$5.3 billion in that year.
+In fiscal year 2004, the Postal Service generated \$69.6 billion in collections, mostly from postage and user fees, and had \$65.5 billion in expenses, for a net cash surplus of \$4.1 billion in that year.
+CBO projects that the USPS will end 2005 with a cash surplus of \$3.8 billion.

 USPS and Federal Retirement Plans.
 Postal Service employees participate in the federal government's two main defined benefit pension programs.
 Those workers initially hired prior to 1984 are covered by the Civil Service Retirement System (CSRS) while those initially hired after 1983, as well as former CSRS workers who elected to change federal retirement plans in 1987 or 1998, participate in the Federal Employees' Retirement System (FERS).
-In 2003, about 30 percent of the USPS workforce was covered by CSRS, and the rest were under FERS.
+In 2004, about 25 percent of the USPS workforce was covered by CSRS, and the rest were under FERS.

 The Postal Service and its employees each make payroll contributions toward the civilian retirement system (CSRS and FERS).
-Unlike other agencies, the agency contribution rate for most CSRS employees is 17.4 percent of basic pay (most other agencies contribute 7 percent), while the employee contribution rate is 7 percent.
-For FERS employees, the agency contribution rate for most employees is 10.7 percent, while the employee rate is 0.8 percent, plus Social Security payroll taxes on both employers and employees.
+Unlike other agencies, the agency contribution rate for most CSRS employees is 17.4 percent of basic pay (most other agencies contribute 7 percent), while the employee contribution rate is 7 percent.1 For FERS employees, the agency contribution rate for most employees is 10.7 percent, while the employee rate is 0.8 percent, plus Social Security payroll taxes on both employers and employees.
 Workers in CSRS receive generally higher benefits than those in FERS, but unlike FERS, those in CSRS do not participate in Social Security and do not receive agency contributions toward the Thrift Savings Plan.
 In addition to its payroll contributions, the Postal Service also makes annual amortization payments toward an unfunded liability within CSRS.
-In 2003, that payment was about \$300 million.
+In 2004, that payment was about \$250 million.

 USPS and Federal Health Benefits.
 The Postal Service also pays a portion of health care premiums for currently retired USPS employees who are eligible to participate in the Federal Employees Health Benefits (FEHB) program.
 Currently, there are over 400,000 Postal Service retirees who participate in the FEHB program.
 On average, the Postal Service currently pays about 45 percent of the health care premiums for its retirees.
-Retirees pay about 30 percent of their FEHB premiums with general revenues accounting for the remaining amount, roughly 25 percent.
-In 2003, the Postal Service paid \$1.1 billion to FEHB for premiums for current retirees.
+Retirees pay about 30 percent of their FEHB premiums with general revenues accounting for the

-^{1.} P.L.
+P.L.
 108-18 increased the contribution rate the Postal Service pays for its CSRS employees from 7 percent to 17.4 percent.
 That legislation also eliminated a series of amortization payments the Postal Service was required to make for unfunded CSRS liabilities.
 For more details, see CBO's cost estimates of the Postal Civil Service Retirement System Funding Reform Act of 2003 (S. 380 and H.R.
 735 from the 108th Congress).
 These estimates are posted on www.cbo.gov.